Millama-Chan/Millama-Chan/README.md

-- 👋 Hi, I’m @Millama-Chan
+- 👋 Hi, I’m @Millama-Chan, a young unemployed programmer who aspires to become a game developer in the future
 - 👀 I’m interested in games, programming, design and animation
-- 🌱 I’m currently learning all of the above and Japanese
+- 🌱 I’m currently learning all of the above along with Japanese
 -
-- 📫 I don't have social media.
-Can't really reach me sorry.
+- 📫 I don't have social media, sorry.

 <!---
 Millama-Chan/Millama-Chan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.